Rishaan2202/The-Surevival/README.md

 # The-Surevival

 <h2>Intro!!!</h2>
 Yooo there!!!
 I am Rishaan Sharma, a 14 year old Indian.
-I am making this project, 'The Surevival' as a survival tool.
+I made this project, 'The Surevival' as a project in hcb!
 <br>
-I'll be making this on KiCad, and yeah I'm a beginner!
-It's going to be a very interesting project, so please do check out for the Journal!
+I have made this on KiCad, and yeah I'm a beginner!
+It's a very interesting project, which was attained after repetitive feilures, so please do check out for the Journal to know all that in detail!

 <h2>OVERVIEW 🤔</h2>
-So this is gonna be a project on a PCB, whose parts are to be ordered via LCSC and Digikey (ig).
-I will try to make this a bit systematic and polished for attaining higher quality and tier.
-I will be using an ESP32-S3-WROOM-32E-N4 as the MCU.
-It's my first time making a project like this one with an MCU.
-I will be using a few PERIFERALS for making it a useful survival tool and yeah!
-That's all for the OVERVIEW.
+So this is gonna be a project on a PCB, which is a PCBA (Yeah, cause I don't even have a soldering iron!), and yeah, It's my first PCB!!!
+It is basically a tool whose name suggests that it's a 'Survival Tool' (Sure + Survival = SUREVIVAL).
+Yeah, cool name rigth, ik!
+This is supposed to have a few features which are listed below!
+I have used the ESP32-S3FN8 as the MCU! and am having a Type-C input which is just for charging the battery!
+The 2000mAh Li-ion battery is gonna power up all the stuff like the load sensor, temp. sensor etc...
+So yeah, It's a cool thing and now take a look at it's features!!!

 <h2>FEATURES ⚡️</h2>
 1) GPS Tracking
 <br>
 2) No. of Survival Dayzzz prediction using food!
 (My favorite)
 <br>
-3) Compass
+3) Weather Monitoring
 <br>
-4) Screen!!!
+4) OLED Display!!!
+(For better UI)

+<h2>THE SCHEMATIC</h2>

+<h2>THE PCB</h2>

+<h2>THE 3D Look (My fav!)</h2>

+<h2>THE BOM</h2>

+<h2>OUTRO!!!</h2>